peterwissmann/CMSSampleGen/README.md

 # CMS Calorimeter simulation with parquet file output

 This repository is a modification of the code used for this paper https://arxiv.org/abs/2308.09025.
 The original code uses CSV files as an output where one CSV file is used per event, resulting in a large number of files that take up a lot of space.
-The code presented in this repository uses this code to generate the CSV files and then store them bundled in a parquet file to allow for a more efficient disk space usage and better accessibility.
+The code presented in this repository uses this code to generate the CSV files and then store their content bundled in a parquet file to allow for a more efficient disk space usage and better accessibility.

 ## Modifications to the original Geant4 code